 It has wheelchair access, hearing induction loop and toilet for disabled use.

-Regular Sunday Service is at 10.30am taken by a team of ministers from East Cambridgeshire Baptist Association including Paul Searle, Liz Herrington, Andrew Dalwood and Nigel Holland.
+Regular Sunday Service is at 10.30am taken by a team of ministers from East Cambridgeshire Baptist Association including Paul Searle, Liz Herrington and Andrew Dalwood.

 Next services 2017: